 - Use the Configure Profile page to statically configure all multicast group addresses that will join the MVR VLAN.
 Any multicast data associated with an MVR group is sent from all source ports to all receiver ports that have registered to receive data from that multicast group. - The IP address range from 224.0.0.0 to 239.255.255.255 is used for multicast streams.
-MVR group addresses cannot fall within the reserved IP multicast address ranges of 224.0.0.x, 224.0.1.x, and 239.x.x.x.
+MVR group addresses cannot fall within the reserved IP multicast address range of 224.0.0.x.